 Cleveland pitcher Dennis Eckersley was pitching pretty well.
-His last outing was a 12-inning game against Seattle, in which he held the Mariners without a hit from the fifth inning on, covering the last 7 2/3 innings.
+His last outing was a 12-inning game against Seattle, in which he held the Mariners without a hit from the sixth inning on, covering the last 7 2/3 innings.
 He was rewarded with a complete-game win, when the Tribe pushed a run across in the last of the 12th inning to give Cleveland a 2-1 victory.

 His next assignment was a tough one, to be sure, a Memorial Day matchup against the California Angels and their ace, Frank Tanana.
 As in the previous game against the Mariners, the Cleveland lineup had a difficult time putting together an offensive attack.
 Duane Kuiper’s one-out triple to center field in the first inning led to the Indians’ lone tally, when he scored on a suicide squeeze by Jim Norris.

 But the 22-year-old Eckersley was spectacular on the warm late spring evening of May 30, 1977.
 After surrendering a walk to Angels first baseman Tony Solaita in the top of the first inning, Eck mowed down the Angel hitters.
 Pressure mounted as the game progressed, inning by inning; it was three up and three down for the Halos.
 In the eighth inning, outfielder Bobby Bonds advanced to first base on a swinging third-strike wild pitch.
 But he was erased at second base on a questionable call when the next batter, Don Baylor, bounced into a 6-4-3 double play.